react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

   - `titleStyle` - Style for the header title text.
   - `backgroundStyle` - Style for the header background.

-  The function receives the following properties in it's argument:
+  The function receives the following properties in its argument:
   - `current` - Values for the current screen (the screen which owns this header).
     - `progress` - Animated node representing the progress value of the current screen. `0` when screen should start coming into view, `0.5` when it's mid-way, `1` when it should be fully in view.
   - `next` - Values for the screen after this one in the stack.
 This can be `undefined` in case the screen animating is the last one.